Upsie nabs $5M to build a direct-to-consumer warranty service – TechCrunch

 The other challenge that is still one that Upsie will continue to work to surmount as it continues growing is convincing consumers to change their behavior.
 “Initially it was about convincing the industry that this is a market,” he said.
 “Today it’s awareness and giving consumers another option.
 ‘I didn’t know I could leave the register and purchase a plan afterwards’ is what we want people to be thinking.”

 So far, the results have been pretty positive.
-Since exiting beta in 2016, Bethea said that the company has grown 300 percent each year.
-Services are live only in the US, and while it works towards expanding to international markets, it will also be adding auto warranties to its plans next.
+Since exiting beta in 2016, Bethea said the company has grown 300% each year.
+Services are live only in the U.S., and while it works toward expanding to international markets, it will also be adding auto warranties to its plans next.

 Living outside of Silicon Valley as I do, companies that are outliers from the normal pattern that often list the same litany of credentials (including but not limited to grads from Stanford or MIT, possible stint at YC, office in San Francisco, past history at other tech companies), but are still thriving, do tend to catch my eye.
 Upsie, with its roots in the Midwest and an African American founder (also not very common at the typical SV startup), and tackling something that is fundamentally broken but not flashy, ticks some of those boxes.